devcusn/coreSPA/README.md

-# coreSPA
+# Extarch

-coreSPA is a pure Single Page Aplication JavaScript library
+Extarch is a free and open-source front-end JavaScript library for building user interfaces based on UI components.

 ## Docs